MicrosoftDocs/bot-docs/articles/dotnet/manage-conversation-flow.md

 or some redirection directive such as `context.Forward()` or `context.Call()`.
 A dialog method that does not end with one of these will result in an error (because the framework does not know what action to take the next time the user sends a message).

+## Sample code

+For a complete sample that shows how to manage a conversation by using dialogs in the Bot Builder SDK for .NET, see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-BasicMultiDialog" target="_blank">Basic Multi-Dialog sample</a> in GitHub.

 ## Additional resources